Crate training with two crates is to have two crates for one dog, a crate for him to sleep in and another in the living area or the garden.

 It is possible though to have different kinds of crates so the dog can distinguish the two and have a clear idea about each one.

 Will crate training with two crates take longer?

-This is actually the objection I personally have about crate training a dog with two crates.
-I believe that crate training is fairly easy to do process built around having good experiences in a certain place (the crate).
+This is actually the objection I personally have about crate training a dog with two crates, I believe that crate training is a fairly easy to do process built around having good experiences in a certain place (the crate).

-But to be honest I have never tried doing it.
-I have a process (you can check out in this article) that is working very well for me so I am not very keen on experimenting.
-Furthermore, I have multiple dogs in the house and having two crates for each one would make it a dog refuge.
+However, I have never tried doing it, I have a process (you can check out in this article) that is working very well for me so I am not very keen on experimenting.
+Furthermore, I have multiple dogs in the house, and having two crates for each one would make it a dog refuge.

-And one more reason I am not very pro having two crates is that I don’t like my dogs used to be in many crates. for me crates are personal space and each dog has his sanctuary with absolutely no trespassing.
-So having a dog moving from one to another all the time may give him the impression that every crate is a place he can hang in.
+And one more reason I am not very pro having two crates is that I don’t like my dogs used to be in many crates.
+For me, crates are personal space, and each dog has his sanctuary with absolutely no trespassing, so having a dog moving from one to another all the time may give him the impression that every crate is a place he can hang out in.

 Should you have matching crates when opting for two?

 As we said crate training with two crates is more of a convenience decision but is it less confusing to have two exact matching crates?
 Or maybe using two different crates would help the dog distinguish the sleeping crate from the regular one?

 I tend to feel like using matching crates could be easier when crate training, your dog could be less resistant if it’s actually two different environments.

 If I am to choose an option I’ll definitely get matching crates unless the one you have in the main living area is quite heavy or decorative, in this case, you really have no choice.